 - 9.1.
-The University shall maintain a Leave Bank Program for the use of BUFMs who have exhausted vacation leave and sick leave or shall do so before the return-to-work date, and who are not receiving Worker's Compensation.
+The University shall maintain a Leave Bank Program (BGSU Policy 3341-5-18) for the use of all full-time employees including BUFMs who have exhausted vacation leave and sick leave or shall do so before the return-to-work date, and who are not receiving Worker's Compensation.
 The Leave Bank Program is a voluntary and anonymous program that allows a donor to contribute accrued sick leave to the Leave Bank and a recipient to use donated leave hours from the Leave Bank.
 The recipient must have donated a minimum of eight hours of sick leave in one of the last two enrollment periods prior to submitting a request.
+Employees in their first two years of a leave-accruing position may petition the Leave Bank Committee if they meet all guidelines of the policy except for the required sick leave donation.
 The request can be between 0 and 240 hours from the Leave Bank within one calendar year.
-In order to draw upon the Leave Bank, a BUFM must make a written request to the Chair/Director who shall forward the request to the University leave bank administrator for consideration. - 9.2.
-The Parties shall establish a joint committee composed of three representatives from the Joint Health Care Committee/BGSU-FA and three representatives from the Administration, or another mutually agreed number of equal representatives, to examine issues pertaining to the functioning of the University-wide Leave Bank Program.
-The joint committee shall issue its findings, report, and recommendations to the President's Advisory Council on Health, Wellness, and Insurance as well as the BGSU-FA President and University President no later than the end of the first year of the contract.
+In order to draw upon the Leave Bank, a BUFM must make a written request to the Chair/Director who shall forward the request to the University Leave Bank administrator for consideration. - 9.2.
+The Leave Bank Committee shall include two faculty representatives appointed by the BGSU-FA.
+The Committee shall also include two classified staff members, two administrative staff members, a BGSU staff physician (as designee), and an ex officio member from the Office of Human Resources.